Home

 Method 1: Anchor the start of the range and let the end expand as the formula moves down.

-This is the clearest and most common running-total pattern.
-The start of the range stays fixed at $B$2, while the end changes row by row.
+This is the clearest and most common running-total pattern because it makes the growing range visible.
+The start of the range stays locked at the first sales value, while the end of the range moves down with the formula.

 =SUM($B$2:B2)